torstenboettjer/python_mcp/README.md

 demo.launch()
 ```

+What this code does:
-  * You import the `OpenAI` library.
+  * Import the `OpenAI` library.
-  * You initialize the client with your API key (stored securely).
+  * Initialize the client with your API key (stored securely).
-  * Your `chat_with_gpt` function constructs the API call, sends the request, and processes the response.
+  * The `chat_with_gpt` function constructs the API call, sends the request, and processes the response.
   * For chatbots, `gr.ChatInterface` is very convenient as it handles the chat history and UI elements automatically.
   * The `yield` keyword is used for streaming responses, which provides a better user experience for LLMs.